haserra/apps-list-minichallenge/README.md

 The Angular app consists of the following components
 - App Component : root tree component
 - Categories Component : responsible for rendering the categories on the left navigation bar .
-It allows filtering the list of apps by category
+It allows filtering the list of apps by category.
 - ApplistComponent: responsible for rendering  the apps (all of them or filtered by category).
-It also includes pagination and a search bar that provides  a search as-you-type functionality
+It also includes pagination and a search bar that provides  a search as-you-type functionality.
-- AppItemComponnet : Applist Component its child’s – responsible for rendering the Apps Details as described in JSON file
+- AppItemComponnet : Applist Component its child’s – responsible for rendering the Apps Details as described in JSON file.
 - TdAppService: It works as a layer across all the components of the tree providing services that retrieve data from the Mock server.

 ## Features/ Functionalities
 - List all the apps – Done – When the app starts or when the user clicks “All categories”.
 - Paginate the list (page size = 3) – Done.
 Pagination is working when all categories have been listed or filtered .
 In either case  if the number of apps retrieved from the server is greater or equal to 3 than all the 3 pages will be made available.
-Please check the algorithm chosen to implement this
+Please check the algorithm chosen to implement this.
 - Filter the apps as you type in the search bar – Done.
 Search as-you-type works when all the apps have been retrieved or filtered.
 - Have all the existing categories in the left navigation sorted by alphabetic order - Done
 - Allow filtering of apps when we click on a category - Done